MvanBloemendaal/SGAS/README.md

 --

-The applications can be found under '1 release'.
+The applications can be found under 'release'.

 The forms (in the folder Additional files) can be secured with a password so that end users can fill only fields that apply.